Love your coffee? Then the names 'breve' and 'latte' have probably crossed your path.

 Which is stronger, a breve or a latte?

-Stronger can mean two different things: coffee flavor or caffeine.
+Stronger can mean two things here: coffee flavor or caffeine.

-A breve often tastes richer and more intense because half-and-half is heavier than milk, but caffeine depends on how many espresso shots are in the drink.
+A breve usually tastes richer and more intense, since half-and-half is heavier than milk.
+Caffeine, though, comes down to how many espresso shots go in.

-Since a breve is made with equal parts espresso and half-and-half, the serving size is half that of a regular latte.
+Because a breve uses equal parts espresso and half-and-half, it comes in at about half the size of a regular latte.

 Frothed half and half, ready to be used.